callionica/htmf/README.md

 ### URL simplification

 When you use `htmf`, your primary page is loaded in an `iframe`.
 By default, the user sees the URL of that page at the top level in the browser because `htmf` uses `history.replaceState` in `onLocationChanged` to surface it to the user.
-Once you're using `htmf`, you can decide to customise exactly what URL the user sees by surgically altering `onLocationChanged`.
-Perhaps you want to use URL search parameters like `?version=1.0` or `?cachebuster=de05d3bd-8f16-437a-b972-a4f1487ea427`, but you don't want the user to see those?
+Once you're using `htmf`, you can decide to customise exactly what URL the user sees by surgically altering `onLocationChanged`. `htmf` already does some customisation of the visible URL for you by deleting URL search parameters like `?cachebuster=de05d3bd-8f16-437a-b972-a4f1487ea427`, but maybe you have other search params that you don't want the user to see?
 You can adjust the code in `onLocationChanged` to remove those parameters before the user sees them.